 Blast weapons and scatter

 First thing to say here is that technically blast weapons can never miss (provided they are in range in the first place).
 Yes they can scatter but that is a bit different.
-In fact every blast weapon has exactly the same 33% or 1/3 chance to get a direct hit without scattering – and that includes your Ork hordes at BS2 who traditionally can't hit the proverbial barn door.
-Look at your Scatter dice, it has six faces, of which two are 'HITS' and every blast-weaponed firer throws that same dice.
+In fact every blast weapon has exactly the same 33% or 1/3 chance to get a direct hit without scattering — and that includes your Ork hordes at BS2 who traditionally can't hit the proverbial barn door.
+Look at your scatter dice, it has six faces, of which two are 'HITS' and every blast-weaponed firer throws that same dice.

 On the face of it it would seem then that blast weapons are a poor choice for higher Ballistic Skill (BS) models as they gain no real benefit.
 You'd be right.
 Up to a point, because what separates the Orks from the Marines here is the effects of scatter and this is where things get very interesting.

-Given that the scatter dice rolling at average allows you a 1/3 chance of a hit what affects will scatter have?
-Remember that if any portion of a target model’s base is caught under the blast marker then it still counts as being hit.
-This renders scatter slightly less of a disadvantage provided you are firing at a largish unit spread out to maximum coherency as the chances are good of catching something under the marker – even if it isn't what you initially aimed at.
+If the scatter dice rolled at average allows you a 1/3 chance of a hit what affects will scatter have?
+Remember that if any portion of a target model's base is caught under the blast marker then it still counts as being hit.
+This renders scatter slightly less of a disadvantage provided you are firing at a largish unit spread out to maximum coherency as the chances are good of catching something under the marker — even if it isn't what you initially aimed at.
 Yes if you're really unlucky in your rolls by rolling high then just hope the shot scatters onto another unit.

 |BS||Min scatter distance||Max scatter distance||Average scatter distance|

 Obviously the minimal scatter in all cases will be 0".
-Average scatter is worked out by subtracting the BS from the average result of rolling 2D6, a 7.

 We can see that the better the BS results in less the scatter thus reflecting the better skill of the firer.
 In terms of Space Marines (mostly BS4), it means a model with a plasma cannon will average a 3" scatter, which isn't so bad.
 Sammael (BS5) will average just 2" scatter, but even his max of 7" scatter isn't a disaster if he was firing at a large unit of models and if the central hole of the marker was placed in (roughly) the centre of the target unit.